St George Hospital

 Why St George Hospital?

-- Primary and Fellowship preparation with access to ACEM examiners
+- structured Fellowship and Primary preparation with access to ACEM examiners

-St George is located in the suburb of Kogarah which is only 14kms south of the Sydney CBD.
-It is easily accessible via buses, trains and major roads.
+St George is located in the suburb of Kogarah which is only 14km south of the Sydney CBD.
+It is easily accessible via bus, train and major roads.

 For further information, please contact :